 Environmental Surveillance Department:

 As the lead agent for mercury abatement in Navy Dental Treatment Facilities, the Environmental Surveillance Department is responsible for the development and testing of systems and technologies that minimize the environmental impact and occupational hazards of Navy Dentistry.
-Focus areas include clinical service life evaluation of existing amalgam separator technology, development of a sensor system to monitor amalgam separator function, and modular amalgam separator prototypes based on proven, existing technology which can increase efficiency and reduce disposal costs
+Focus areas include clinical service life evaluation of existing amalgam separator technology, development of a sensor system to monitor amalgam separator function, and modular amalgam separator prototypes based on proven, existing technology which can increase efficiency and reduce disposal costs.

-Veterinary Science Department and Vivarium:
+Veterinary Science and Vivarium:

-The Veterinary Science Department and Vivarium are located in the Tri-Services Research Laboratory (TSRL) with a 15 member team that provides a variety of services to support diverse research requirements.
+The Veterinary Science Directorate and Vivarium are located in the Tri-Services Research Laboratory (TSRL) with a 15 member team that provides a variety of services to support diverse research requirements.
 Laboratory veterinarian support is available to all investigators and it is all available under one roof.
 The TSRL facility includes 40 research laboratories, three state-of-the-art surgical suites, and seven procedure rooms.
 The veterinary science team works with researchers on protocols that include small to large laboratory models and provides basic veterinary medicine to critical care procedures.